reblevins/strata-cms-template/site/content/post/literally.md

 4. And the secret or esoteric meaning.

 For these original interpreters, the Bible never, ever mean what it actually said.
 They reasoned that since it was from God, it must have a much deeper meaning than the "plain" meaning of the text.
 For them, the literal meaning was the least interesting meaning.

+For many Christians, today, it seems as though a literal reading has become the default, in fact the only way to read the Bible.
+"Don't interpret", as the thinking goes, "just read the 'plain meaning' of the text."
+If you don't, you're somehow missing the mark, or might even be labeled a heretic.

+Others balk at the idea of reading the Bible literally.
+For them, it's all allegorical and metaphorical, nothing really happened exactly the way it is described, especially not those miracles.
+"Frankly", as their thinking goes, "miracles are rather an embarrassment to thoughtful, modern people."

 For the early church, there were, similarly four levels of interpretation possible: the literal, the allegorical/symbolic, the moral and the eschatological.
 A verse of scripture could be interpreted via one or more of these levels and it could potentially have no literal meaning at all and be purely metaphorical or symbolic ([source](https://www.quora.com/Why-was-the-Catholic-Church-so-opposed-to-heliocentrism-for-example-in-the-Renaissance-Why-did-they-not-simply-claim-that-God-lived-in-the-Sun-so-we-go-around-Him)).